Harrytimbog/React-meetups/README.md

 # React-Meetups
-An App that uses React basic features to show meetup details and add favorite meetup details

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A React App that adds new detailed meetup, logs a list of all and also select user's favorite meetups This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started